dndworld/dndworld.github.io/index.md

 Icris uses a fictional calendar, with the IRL year of 2018 being equivalent to 22118.
 The names of months and weeks are otherwise the same.

-For more lore, visit ⁠lore and our World Anvil page: https://www.worldanvil.com/w/icris-dnd-world
+For more lore, visit ⁠lore and our [World Anvil page](https://www.worldanvil.com/w/icris-dnd-world)

 ## Important
 !!!warning